AlmightyYakob/dotfiles/vscode/README.md

 # VS Code

 ## Extensions
-To generate a list of extensions, run
+To generate a new list of extensions, run
 ```
-code --list-extensions
+code --list-extensions > modules.txt
 ```